shyamsn97/rlmkit/docs/blog.md

 ## tldr

 **rlmflow** turns [Recursive Language Models](https://alexzhang13.github.io/blog/2025/rlm/) into inspectable execution graphs.
-It's a Python library for writing RLM agents where every query, action, observation, delegation, wait, resume, and result is a typed, immutable Pydantic state, and a run is the `Graph` of those states plus the agents and edges that connect them.
+It's a Python library for writing RLM agents where every query, action, observation, delegation, wait, resume, and result is a typed Pydantic state, and a run is the recursive `Graph` of those states plus the agents and edges that connect them.

 The whole engine is one transition: `step(graph) → graph'`.
 The graph and the execution are the same data structure — there is no separate "tracing mode" to enable — so the same run renders as a Rich live tree, a Mermaid diagram, a Gantt swimlane, or a Gradio viewer, all from one-line projections of the workspace graph.